San Diego Airbnb Permit Guide (2026): How to Get Your STRO License Without Costly Mistakes

 TL;DR — San Diego Airbnb Permits in 2026

-All San Diego Airbnbs require a valid STRO license
+All short-term rentals in San Diego require a valid STRO (Short-Term Residential Occupancy) license

-There are four license tiers, each with different rules
+There are four STRO tiers, each with different limits, eligibility rules, and revenue potential

-Tier 4 permits offer the highest revenue but are lottery-based
+Tier 4 (non-primary residence) permits offer the highest income potential but are lottery-based and highly competitive

-West Coast Homestays helps owners stay licensed and compliant
+West Coast Homestays helps owners secure permits, stay compliant, and protect long-term Airbnb revenue

 San Diego has one of the most detailed and strictly enforced short-term rental permitting systems in California.
 In 2026, operating an Airbnb without the correct license is no longer a gray area — it’s a fast track to fines, delisting, or permit loss.

-Owners working with West Coast Homestays, led by San Diego STR expert Chase Gillmore, avoid these pitfalls by navigating the Short-Term Residential Occupancy (STRO) system correctly from the start.
+Owners working with West Coast Homestays avoid these pitfalls by navigating the Short-Term Residential Occupancy (STRO) system correctly from the start.
 Whether you’re applying for your first permit or trying to maintain compliance, understanding the rules is essential to protecting your investment.

 This guide explains exactly how San Diego’s Airbnb permit system works in 2026, what each license allows, and how to avoid the most common (and expensive) mistakes.